huhu/rust-search-extension/docs/content/_index.md

 # Rust repository enhancement

-## Show table of content in release page
+## Show table of content in the release page

 ![](/github-release-toc.png)